This review was originally published on a prior version of my blog on September 9, 2018. I have made minor stylistic revisions only.

-Sadly, it was worse than that.
+Sadly, his book did not even meet these meager expectations.
 Not only did Goins fail to teach me anything new, his approach to discussing the topic introduces further confusion with a number of inappropriate conflations.
-By this I mean that Goins's frames of reference for argumentation only fit reality if you focus on a very narrow band of human experiences.
+By this I mean that Goins's frames of reference for argumentation only fit reality if you focus on a very narrow and exceptional band of human experiences.

 My intent in this review is to pull apart these conflations and fit their targets into frames of reference that fit broader swaths of reality.
 I will show that the sentiment behind the title, that "real artists don't starve," while, in a sense, true, is not true for the reasons Goins claims.
 On the contrary, the current state of the world is about as far from a "New Renaissance" as it could possibly be.

 I will start with the conflation that makes most of the book's premise possible—namely, the conflation of a piece of artwork with an artifact of commercial production.
 It is through this lens that we can see Goins at his most self-contradictory.
 Money both "matters" and "does not matter" (chapter 12), and immediately following chapter 9, "don't work for free" (e.g. sell your work), comes chapter 10, which encourages the artists to "own your work" (e.g. don't sell your work).